-Microchipping is a quick, safe procedure that ensures your pet’s ID is always with him.
+Microchipping is a quick, safe procedure that ensures your pet’s ID is always with them.
 The rice-sized chip is inserted between your pet’s shoulders and cannot be removed.
 It is not a tracking device, but if someone finds your lost pet, a quick scan will help them get back to you.
 Virtually all shelters and veterinarian’s offices have a scanner.

 How much does it cost?

-Cost of the microchipping is $25 and is offered at our vaccination clinics, during our normal vaccination clinic hours.
+Cost of the microchipping is $25 and is offered at our vaccination clinics during our normal vaccination clinic hours.